Rungutan/rungutan-cli/README.md

 optional arguments:
-  -h, --help            show this help message and exit --test_id TEST_ID     Required parameter for subcommand ["cancel", "get",
+  -h, --help            show this help message and exit --test_id TEST_ID     Required parameter for subcommand ["cancel", "get", "set-sharing", "remove"].
-                        "set-sharing","remove"].
-Optional parameter for subcommand
+                        Optional parameter for subcommand ["list"] --test_file TEST_FILE
-                        ["list"]
-  --test_file TEST_FILE
                         Required parameter for subcommand ["add", "preview-credits"].
                         You can specify --test_file or --template_id, but not both!
   --template_id TEMPLATE_ID
                         Required parameter for subcommand ["add", "preview-credits"].
                         You can specify --test_file or --template_id, but not both!
   --test_public {public,private}
                         Required parameter for subcommand ["set-sharing"] --test_name TEST_NAME
-                        Optional parameter for subcommand ["add", "preview-
+                        Optional parameter for subcommand ["add", "preview-credits"].
-                        credits"].
-Use it to override the value for "test_name" in your test_file or to simply specify a name for the test --wait_to_finish      Optional parameter for subcommand ["add"] Use it to set the CLI to wait for the test to finish before exiting.
+                        Use it to override the value for "test_name" in your test_file or to simply specify a name for the test
+  --wait_to_finish      Optional parameter for subcommand ["add"]
+                        Use it to set the CLI to wait for the test to finish before exiting.
   -p PROFILE, --profile PROFILE
                         The profile you'll be using.
                         If not specified, the "default" profile will be used.
                         If no profiles are defined, the following env variables will be checked:
+                        * RUNGUTAN_TEAM_ID
-                        * RUNGUTAN_TEAM_ID * RUNGUTAN_API_KEY
+                        * RUNGUTAN_API_KEY
 ```

 * Or using environment variables